Italian-Style Duck Recipe

 - 2. In a large resealable plastic bag, combine the flour, onion salt and garlic salt.
 Add duck, a few pieces at a time, and shake to coat In a large skillet, brown duck on both sides in remaining butter.

-- 3. Place in an ungreased 13-in. x 9-in. baking dish.
+- 3. Place in an ungreased 13x9-in. baking dish.
 Top with tomato mixture; sprinkle with cheeses.
-Bake, uncovered, at 375° for 28-32 minutes or until meat reaches desired doneness (for medium, a meat thermometer should read 165°; well-done 180°).
+Bake, uncovered, at 375° for 28-32 minutes or until meat reaches desired doneness (for medium, a thermometer should read 165°; well-done 180°).
 Sprinkle with remaining parsley.
 Serve with pasta.
 Yield: 8 servings.